The new American age

 and you have a brew that does not look that healthy anymore for many companies.

-Do you produce in rapid growth economy for the US market?
+Do you produce in a rapid growth economy for the US market?
 What happens in your sales market rather than in their place of production will always have a bigger impact on you.
 Production can move, if the market fails you, you are toast.
 That’s an incentive to move back where the customers are.

 But it goes much further.
 Cheap shale gas will lead to a mobility revolution.
 More transport companies will switch to Natural Gas (LNG and CNG) as a fuel for their transport needs.
 This allows them to brush up on their green credentials.
 NG has made its proofs in operations over the years.
 And gas fueling infrastructural bottlenecks are being dealt with.